Location

 If arriving by car, drive from Munich towards Salzburg on the motorway (A8) and take the Siegsdorf – Lofer – Saalfelden exit.

-The nearest airport is Salzburg, located 68 kilometres away.
-Munich Airport is around 190 kilometres away.
+The nearest airport is Salzburg, 68 kilometers away.
+Munich Airport is about 190 kilometers away, and Innsbruck Airport is approximately 130 kilometers away.

 Statistics

-Saalfelden Leogang Card This advantage card, which is free of charge for guests of Saalfelden Leogang Card partner businesses, enables free entry or discounts on return journeys with the Leogang cable cars, as well as at a variety of cultural and recreational facilities.
+Saalfelden Leogang Card: This advantage card, which is free of charge for guests of Saalfelden Leogang Card partner accommodations, enables free entry or discounts on return tickets with the Leoganger cable cars, as well as at a variety of cultural and recreational facilities.

 The trend in overnight stays

-By means of targeted brand positioning and promotions during the low seasons, the number of overnight stays was increased to approx. 1 million per year.
-The balanced ratio of overnight stays by season for Saalfelden Leogang is remarkable for an Alpine destination: 48% of overnight stays take place in summer, 52% in winter.
+By means of targeted brand positioning and promotions during the low seasons, the number of overnight stays was increased to more than 1 million per year.
+For an Alpine destination, Saalfelden Leogang has a remarkable ratio of overnight stays by season: 52% of overnight stays are in summer and 48% in winter.